turcuciprian/countdown-timer-one/readme.txt

 Updated compatibility for the latest version of WordPress 4.7.1

+= 1.0.6 =

+* Added Styles option, to add color and font size) style the timer Text and number

 == Upgrade Notice ==

 = 1.0 =
 * First Version of the plugin

+= 1.0.6 =

+Nothing impacting database functionality.

 == Arbitrary section ==